BIDS-apps

 replaced by the defaced images (default: None)

--c, --cluster Use the DRMAA library to submit the deface jobs to a high-performance compute
+Use the DRMAA library to submit the deface jobs to a high-performance compute

-to the HPC cluster (NB: Use quotes and include at least one space character
+specifications for your HPC resource manager (NB: Use quotes and include at

 Use quotes).
 See examples for usage (default: {})